twesterhout/lattice-symmetries/python/tutorial.md

 6 |110⟩
 7 |111⟩
 ```
-The basis states are equal to their indices and binary representations as they should be.
+The basis states are equal to their indices and binary representations, as they should be.

-We can also consider only a part of the whole Hilbert space with given number of spin ups (i.e. hamming weight of binary representaions).
+We can also consider only a part of the whole Hilbert space with a given number of spin ups (i.e. hamming weight of binary representations).
 We can specify it as follows:
 ```sh
 basis = ls.SpinBasis(3, hamming_weight=2) #We want the subspace with only 2 spins up